altaga/Effi-Send/README.md

 <img src="./Images/chat.drawio.png">

-- [Request](https://docs.privy.io/guide/expo/embedded/requests): Mediante este metodo mandamos transacciones directamente desde el SDK de Privy hacia cualquiera de las blockchains compatibles con el sistema.
+- [Request](https://docs.privy.io/guide/expo/embedded/requests): Through this method we send transactions directly from the Privy SDK to any of the blockchains compatible with the system.

-- CCTP: We use the CCTP service that Wormhole already has integrated as a Circle Relayer.
+- CCTP: We use the CCTP service that Wormhole has already integrated as a Circle Relayer.
 This allows us to easily perform Cross Chain Transfers of USDC.

 - Standard Relayer: We use this relayer in our chat contract to be able to communicate messages between chains.